 What Does Provisioning Telecommunications Mean?

-Service provisioning in telecommunications is the development and installation of phone systems for a company or business.
-These systems facilitate the internal and external communications of a company, ensuring the security of resources, access rights, and user privacy.
+Service provisioning in telecommunications is the development and installation of phone system resources for a company or business.
+Again, these systems facilitate the internal and external communications of a company, ensuring the security of resources, data, access rights, and user privacy.

 What Are the Components of Service Provisioning?